sleak-lbl/weekly-emails/items/powerupgrade.md

-### UPDATE: October 7-12 Power Upgrade Will Impact Only Cori Auxiliary Nodes

-The scope of the power upgrade that will take place October 7-12 has changed, meaning that there will be a much smaller impact than previously reported.

-The circuit that must be taken down does not power the main Cori system, so all equipment on that circuit that is already connected to the backup generator is expected to remain powered on for the duration of the work.

-However, there are some auxiliary nodes not part of the main Cori system that are powered by this circuit and are not connected to the backup generator.
-The **impacted nodes include the JGI ExVivo nodes, the Cori GPU nodes, and the recently installed large memory nodes.** These nodes will be taken offline on October 7, and will return to service after the outage is complete, on October 12.
+### (NEW) Final Full-Facility Power Outage December 15-20

+The final power upgrade for the Perlmutter installation will take place December 15-20.
+During most of this time, power will be cut to the building where NERSC is housed. **You can expect that for the duration of the outage, NERSC resources will not be available.**

+More details of the plan will be provided in a standalone email to users and subsequent weekly email items.